SantoriniDave.com

 Zoe Aegeas Traditional Houses

-Great value, roomy, apartments (for up to 6 people, some split-level), studios and private villas with fully equipped kitchens, loaner laptops, terraces.
+Private villas with fully equipped kitchens, loaner laptops, and terraces.
 Stellar caldera views and a great location in the bustling heart of Oia.

 Aspaki by Art Maisons